 - Be explicit where an individual rather than a collaborative approach should be taken to activities.

-- Create academic integrity contracts or an honour system.
+- Create academic integrity contracts (PDF) or an honour system.

 - Keep the lines of communication open and make it easy for students to approach you if they have problems with deadlines rather than resorting to cheating.